Inner London: Statistics

 The Office for National Statistics and Eurostat define Inner London differently, explicitly including the City of London, adding Haringey and Newham, but excluding Greenwich.
 The land area is 319 km2 and the population at the 2021 Census was 3,404,300.

+Inner London's population collapsed following on from the Second World War, between 1961 and 1981, it lost around 1 million people to out migration.